Gallipoli Puglia, Italy Travel Guide

 Pleasant temperatures prevail, ideal for both sightseeing and swimming (especially June and September).
 Fewer crowds compared to peak summer make for a more relaxed experience.
 Prices for accommodation and flights are more reasonable.
 Most visitor services and attractions remain open.

-The sea might feel cooler for swimming in May.
-Some beach clubs and seasonal restaurants may begin closing in late September or early October.
+The sea might feel cooler for bathing in May.
+Some beach clubs and based on the season restaurants may begin closing in late September or early October.

 Minimal crowds, best value.